-To date, we have primarily financed our operations through the sale of ordinary shares to investors in March 2000, the sale of our ordinary shares in our initial public offering in June 2010, cash flow from operations and commercial loans.
+To date, we have primarily financed our operations through the sale of ordinary shares to investors in March 2000, the sale of our ordinary shares in our initial public offering in June 2010, and through cash flow from operations and commercial loans.
+As of September 30, 2011, we had approximately \$132.3 million in cash and cash equivalents and approximately \$19.5 million of outstanding debt.
 As of September 24, 2010, we had approximately \$101.1 million in cash and cash equivalents and approximately \$19.0 million of outstanding debt.
-As of September 25, 2009, we had approximately \$92.9 million in cash and cash equivalents and approximately \$25.2 million of outstanding debt.
-The increase in our cash and cash equivalents was primarily due to proceeds from our initial public offering of \$26.3 million in June 2010.

 Our cash and cash equivalents primarily consist of cash on hand, demand deposits and liquid investments with original maturities of three months or less which are placed with banks and other financial institutions.
-For the three months ended September 24, 2010, the weighted average interest rate on our cash and cash equivalents was 0.5%.
+For the three months ended September 30, 2011 and September 24, 2011, the weighted average interest rate on our cash and cash equivalents was 0.7% and 0.5%, respectively.